 And leave me to my destiny…

 To the left of his Imagindar rests a plainly adorned knife he’d purchased from a former Nótorían, freedom fighters for the Elvlyn and Dwurvyn peoples, Húmyns war-kin, made into traitors by the law.
 It is by no means against the law in Galthaden, his native home, to own a knife, however the material it was crafted from is.
-If someone did witness the purchase, it wouldn’t matter, much like everything else in his life now.
+It wouldn't matter though if someone did witness the purchase, much like everything else in his life now.
 All of it, all of his struggle proved to be fruitless and inane.
-If only he had been aiming to achieve failure, he’d be the world’s most successful person.
-Among the numerous people burning in the black fire of his heart, there’s only one name whose life he intends to take.
+If only he had aimed to achieve failure, he would be the world’s most successful person.
+Among the numerous people burning in the black fire of his heart, there’s only one whose life he intends to take.

 Peace.
 The promise the blade’s edge offers is unique to its material.
 No metal but those of the Mountains could harm a child of Thraykar, hence all is kept locked away by the Eternal Kings.
 Only released for times of war, which hasn’t touched these lands in centuries.
 Peace.
 The Call fills his limbs with the energy of desire like a young fool chasing a pretty dame, and a warmth overcomes him like the arms of a loved one.
 The near extinct sensation sends his memory back before all of this began and those distant memories of innocent, pure bliss.
 With a smile, he inhales through his nostrils, his dark grey skin shade lightening.
 Peace.
 Though simple, he is fond of the knife.
 Its red steel surface is engraved and inlaid with twirling and winding grey lines intertwining from the bottom of the blade, to the tip, leaving two small curves on either side of the point.
 Peace.
 Like a rehearsed routine, he lays his left arm facing upward to expose his wrist.
 Slowly he slides the knife’s blade over his skin back and forth as if it were a whetstone before leaving it at his veins.
 Peace!
 Valhan clenches his left fist as he lifts the weapon up delicately by its pommel with a finger to let its weight dig into the trench between the two now most prominent supply lines of his blood.
 Peace!
 The sting almost goes unfelt as it pierces the surface, the sight of his blood causing him to exhale.
 Peace!
 He watches the pale blue liquid fall onto the floor, droplets at first turn into a steady stream with the blade going deeper.
 Peace!